DmitriyShmaliuk/git-bump-cli/README.md

 ## Installing

-Just write down this commands in your (terminal/console):
+Just write down these commands in your (terminal/console):

 Clone project: